Human Research Protection Program

 AAHRPP accreditation bolsters the university’s reputation as a leader in human subjects research.
 Research sponsors and other research partners increasingly consider AAHRPP accreditation before pursuing collaborations, or providing funding, for research.

 AAHRPP will select the individuals to be interviewed based on the protocols list and key HRPP personnel submitted with the accreditation application.
 Investigators will be selected who reflect the ranges of experience, protocol volume, types of ongoing research, and research risk levels at the organization.
+For example, the site visitors may want to interview investigators who research special populations like children or prisoners.
 In addition to investigators, site visitors will interview study coordinators, co-investigators, and other study team members.
-Key HRPP personnel, IRB Members, and Human Subjects Office/IRB staff will also be interviewed.

 AAHRPP is interested in your awareness of and knowledge about key human research concepts and policies, including, but not limited to:

-• Human subject research regulations such as the Common Rule (45 CFR 46), FDA regulations, the Belmont Report, and Conflict of Interest Policies
+• Human research regulations such as the Common Rule (45 CFR 46), FDA regulations, the Belmont Report, and Conflict of Interest Policies

 • The strength and effectiveness of the HRPP, including education and training, adequacy of resources for researchers, and HRPP structure